-After becoming familiar with the treadle movement, connect the balance-wheel with the machine by turning the stop motion friction screw from you.
-Raise the presser-foot by the presser-bar lifter, start the balance-wheel towards you, and continue the motion with the feet, as above described.
-After becoming proficient in this motion, place a piece of cloth between the feed and presser-foot, let the foot down upon it, and operate the machine in this way until you have become accustomed to guiding the material.
+After becoming familiar with the treadle movement, connect the balance-wheel with the machine by turning the stop motion friction-screw from you.
+Raise the presser-foot by the presser-bar lifter (see Fig. 2), start the balance-wheel towards you and continue the motion with the feet as above described.
+After becoming proficient in this motion, place a piece of cloth between the feed and presser-foot, let the foot down upon it and operate the machine in this way until you have become accustomed to guiding the material.

-- Caution 1.
-Never run the machine with the presser-foot resting on the feed and no cloth between. - Caution 2. { It is never necessary to open the back shuttle-slide.
-If, however, this is done, BE SURE that it is closed before throwing the machine back upon its hinges. - Caution 3.
-Do not try to help the machine by pulling the fabric lest you bend the needle; the machine feeds without any assistance. - Caution 4.
-Never run the machine with both shuttle and needle threaded, except while you are sewing. - Caution 5.

-Do not allow lint or dust to accumulate in the shuttle or under the shuttle-tension spring, as any foreign substance inside the shuttle (particularly in the inner end) will prevent the proper action of the bobbin; and under the tension spring, will render the shuttle tension inoperative.
++ Caution 1. { Never run the machine with the presser-foot resting on the feed and no cloth between.
+Caution 2.
+It is never necessary to open the back shuttle-slide.
+If, however, this is done, ALWAYS see that it is closed before throwing the machine back upon its hinges. - Caution 3. { Do not try to help the machine by pulling the fabric, lest you bend the needle; the machine feeds with- out any assistance.
+5 Caution 4. {Never run the machine with both shuttle and needle threaded, except while you are sewing.
+Caution Do not allow lint or dust to accumulate in the shuttle or under the shuttle-tension spring, as any foreign needle shuttle foreign in the